Keystroke Dynamics: Concepts, Techniques, and Applications: Other Applications of Keystroke Dynamics

-Keystroke dynamics research has been ongoing for decades and the main intended application has been security and authentication.
-The number of applications that rely on input from a computer keyboard is increasing.
-Computers have become more commonplace in the home, workplace, and academia.
-People are have become more comfortable with typing on keyboards.
+The number of applications that rely on input from a computer keyboard is increasing as computers have become more commonplace in the home, workplace, and academia.
+People have become more comfortable with typing on keyboards.
 In fact, today’s self-taught typists type almost as fast as touch typists \cite{logan2016different}.
-This increase in the number of people that are typing on a keyboard creates additional opportunities to apply keystroke dynamics to domains not previously envisioned.
-Two publicly available websites for implementing keystroke dynamics are- \begin{itemize} \item KeyTrac \url{https://www.keytrac.net/en/} \item typingdna \url{https://www.typingdna.com/authentication-api.html#demo} \end{itemize} The examples mentioned in the following section are examples of domains where fixed-text and free-text Keystroke Dynamic analysis can be applied.
+This increase in the number of people who are typing on a keyboard creates additional opportunities to apply keystroke dynamics to domains not previously envisioned.
+An authentication API for adopting keystroke authentication is \href{https://www.typingdna.com/authentication-api.html#demo}{typingdna}.
+This keystroke authentication API can be used to secure logins, enforce password resets, and authenticate subjects.